-The Authority's tariff provides for net metering of certain residential and nonresidential customer-generators of renewable power, such as solar, wind, farm waste, micro-combined heat and power, fuel cells, micro-hydroelectric and hybrids.
+The Authority's tariff provides for net metering of certain residential and nonresidential customergenerators of renewable power, such as solar, wind, farm waste, micro-combined heat and power, fuel cells, microhydroelectric and hybrids.
 The amount of net metering permitted is established by the tariff.
 The net meters measure only the net amount of electricity provided to or by the customer-generator using the T&D System Assets.

-The tariff imposes limits on the amounts of rated generating capacity that an eligible customer-generator may have.
-The tariff further provides that the Authority will sign contracts with eligible customer-generators on a first come-first served basis until the total rated generating capacity of all such customer-generators in the Service Area is equal to 153,000 kilowatts for non-wind customer-generators and 15,300 kilowatts for wind customer-generators.
-Other utilities in the State recently doubled the permitted amount of total rated generating capacity for non-wind customer generators in their tariffs.
-The Authority may elect to take a similar action for non-wind customer-generators in its tariff.
+Until recently, the tariff imposed limits on the amounts of rated generating capacity that an eligible customer-generator may have.
+The tariff further provided that the Authority would sign contracts with eligible customer-generators on a first come-first served basis until the total rated generating capacity of all such customergenerators in the Service Area was equal to 153,000 kilowatts (approximately 3% percent of the Authority's reference year (2005) peak load) for non-wind customer-generators and 15,300 kilowatts for wind customergenerators.
+The New York State Public Service Commission (the "PSC") increased the cap for the regulated utilities over the past year, but recently indicated that the appropriate mechanism to compensate customers with renewable generation is a topic for its Reforming the Energy Initiative ("REV") initiative which was commenced in April 2014 to reform the State's energy industry and regulatory practices.
+The PSC ordered the regulated utilities to accept all applications for net metering without regard to a cap, while the REV proceeding works through the appropriate compensation mechanism.
+At this point, the related PSC policy is under further review and the PSC has indicated that the appropriate mechanism may not be developed until the end of 2016.
+The Authority is approaching the 3% cap on net metering.
+Consistent with the PSC direction to regulated utilities, the Board of Trustees recently elected to have the Authority accept all requests beyond the current limit, without regard to a specific new value for the cap, pending developments in the REV proceeding to evaluate the compensation mechanism during 2016.

-Financing Order No. 2 does not cap any of the ongoing costs that may be recovered through the 2015 Restructuring Charge, and there is no cap on the level of 2015 Restructuring Charges that may be imposed on Customers through the true-up adjustment mechanism, which is designed to assure the expected collection of amounts required to pay scheduled principal and interest on the 2015 Restructuring Bonds and all other Ongoing Financing Costs on a timely basis.
-Accordingly, such 2015 Restructuring Charges may continue to be imposed, billed and collected until the 2015 Restructuring Bonds and all Ongoing Financing Costs are paid in full, without any specified time limit.
-Financing Order No. 2 contains a conclusion of law that the 2015 Restructuring Charges are "Transition Charges" as defined in the Authority's Electric System General Revenue Bond Resolution adopted on May 13, 1998 (the "General Resolution"), and that they are not subject to the lien of the General Resolution.
-In addition, the Authority will make a representation in the Sale Agreement to the effect that it is transferring the 2015 Restructuring Property free of any Liens.
-Hawkins Delafield & Wood LLP expects to render an opinion in connection with the issuance of the 2015 Restructuring Bonds to the effect that the 2015 Restructuring Charges are not subject to the lien of the General Resolution or the Subordinated General Resolution.
+Financing Order No. 3 does not cap any of the ongoing costs that may be recovered through the 2016A Restructuring Charge, and there is no cap on the level of 2016A Restructuring Charges that may be imposed on Customers through the true-up adjustment mechanism, which is designed to assure the expected collection of amounts required to pay scheduled principal and interest on the 2016A Restructuring Bonds and all other Ongoing Financing Costs on a timely basis.
+Accordingly, such 2016A Restructuring Charges may continue to be imposed, billed and collected until the 2016A Restructuring Bonds and all Ongoing Financing Costs are paid in full, without any specified time limit.
+Financing Order No. 3 contains a conclusion of law that the 2016A Restructuring Charges are "Transition Charges" as defined in the Authority's Electric System General Revenue Bond Resolution adopted on May 13, 1998 (the "General Resolution"), and that they are not subject to the lien of the General Resolution.
+In addition, the Authority will make a representation in the Sale Agreement to the effect that it is transferring the 2016A Restructuring Property free of any Liens.
+Hawkins Delafield & Wood LLP expects to render an opinion in connection with the issuance of the 2016A Restructuring Bonds to the effect that the 2016A Restructuring Charges are not subject to the lien of the General Resolution in connection with the issuance of the 2016A Restructuring Bonds to the effect that the 2016A Restructuring Charges are not subject to the lien of the General Resolution in the Subordinated General Resolution.

-Terms of the 2015 Restructuring Bonds
+Terms of the 2016A Restructuring Bonds